Andy Uba

-Emmanuel Nnamdi Uba (born 14 December 1958) is a Nigerian politician who served as Senator for the Anambra South Senatorial District of Anambra State from 2011 to 2019.
+Emmanuel Nnamdi Uba (born 1958) is a Nigerian politician who served as Senator for the Anambra South Senatorial District of Anambra State from 2011 to 2019.
 Uba also won the 2007 Anambra State gubernatorial election on the platform of the People's Democratic Party but was declared unduly elected by the Supreme Court of Nigeria a month later.
 He defected to the ruling All Progressives Congress in February 2017; the leadership crises engulfing the former ruling party PDP may have motivated his decision.

 Early career

-Uba was born on 14 December 1958 in Enugu, and attended the Boys High School in Awkunanaw.
+Uba was born in 1958 in Enugu, and attended the Boys High School in Awkunanaw.
 His parents originated from Uga in the Aguata LGA of Anambra State.